MartijnDwars/metaborg.github.io/stratego/language/10-type-unifying-strategies.md

 For each constructor of the data-type the fold has an argument strategy and a rule that matches applications of the constructor, which it replaces with an application of the strategy to the tuple of subterms reduced by a recursive invocation of the fold.

-Instantation of this strategy requires a rule for each constructor of the data-type.
+Instantiation of this strategy requires a rule for each constructor of the data-type.
 For instance, the following instantiation defines `term-size` using `fold-exp` by providing rules that sum up the sizes of the subterms and add one (`inc`) to account for the node itself.

     term-size  = fold-exp(BinOpSize, AssignSize, IfSize, ...)